This month we’re reposting an interview by Douglas Ferguson with Terrence Metz, Managing Director of MG RUSH Facilitation Training.

 According to Terrence: “Facilitative leadership is perhaps one of the most important skills in the next 50 years.”
 With today’s complex work environments, no one person can know all the answers.
 “Why do we have so much wasted meeting time if we have smart subject matter experts?
 If they have the knowledge and they have the energy, then why is the meeting failing?”

-“Why are we failing to come up with the right stuff?
+He went on: “Why are we failing to come up with the right stuff?
 The answer is they don’t know how…The old command-and-control is dead.
 If you’ve got an answer, don’t have a meeting.
-If you need answers, if you need consensual solutions that entire groups can support and get behind, then what you need is not an ‘answer man,’ rather, you need a facilitative leader.”
+If you need answers, if you need consensual solutions that entire groups can support and get behind, then what you need is not an “answer man,” you need a facilitative leader.”

 Of course, Terrence notes his bias toward facilitation since he trains people in it.
 However, even without official training, people need facilitation skills: “What are those skills?
 Those skills are not public speaking.
 They’re not skills of style; they’re skills of substance.
 It’s not knowing the answer, it’s knowing the question.
 It’s a skill of being a good listener, not a good persuasive charismatic speaker.”